GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `(private):` Everything inside this folder is our private route pages, which the user must be logged in to access.
 It contains:
         - `Carousel`: Carousel management screen, control the active photos in the carousel, title, order in which each photo will appear in the carousel, add a new photo, delete a photo, and edit photos, all this integrating with the API hooks in: ./src/hooks/api/Carousel
         - `Categories:` Category management screen, responsible for displaying the list of registered categories and offering the actions to create, edit or delete each category, integrating with the API hooks at: ./src/hooks/api/Categories/
+        - `Courses:` Course management screen, responsible for displaying the list of registered courses and offering the actions to create, edit or delete each course, integrating with the API hooks at: ./src/hooks/api/Courses/
         - `Events:` Event management screen, responsible for displaying the list of registered events and offering the actions to create, edit or delete each event, integrating with the API hooks at: ./src/hooks/api/Events/
             - `Participants:` Page that shows who are the participants of the desired event, showing the name, email, RA, registration date and option to mark attendance.
         - `Users:` User management screen, responsible for displaying the list of registered users and offering the actions to create, edit, or delete each user, integrating with the API hooks at: ./src/hooks/api/Users/